infracost/infracost-azure-devops/README.md

 # Infracost Azure Pipelines integration

-This project provides Azure Pipeline tasks for Infracost along with examples of how you can use it to to see cloud cost estimates for Terraform in pull requests 💰
+This project provides Azure Pipeline tasks for Infracost along with examples of how you can use it to see cloud cost estimates for Terraform in pull requests 💰

 <img src="https://github.com/infracost/infracost-azure-devops/blob/master/screenshot.png?raw=true" width="700px" alt="Example screenshot" />